 What are the Top 5 Cloud Data Warehouse Services?

 In the world of cloud data warehouse services, there are a variety of solutions available to help you store and manage your data.
-Here is a quick overview of the top five solutions on the market:
+Here is a quick overview of the top five cloud based data warehouse solutions on the market:

 1. Google BigQuery